 Japan also has bilateral agreements with certain countries (as of 2014: Germany, US, UK, Belgium, France, Canada, Australia, Netherlands, Czech, Spain, Ireland, Brazil, Switzerland and Hungary; negotiations with other countries underway) which let you add your qualifying years back home to your period of contribution in Japan, helping tip you over the required 10-year minimum and allowing you to claim the state pension.

 How much do I get if I’m eligible?

 Although the requirement to pay contributions stops at 60, you cannot claim the pension until you turn 65.
-Currently the maximum annual payment is limited to ¥800,000 (or ¥66,600 per month), which assumes that you have contributed to the system for the full 40 years.
+As of 2019, the maximum annual payment is limited to ¥780,100 (approximately ¥65,000 per month), which assumes that you have contributed to the system for the full 40 years (Japan Pension Service).